Rathcoole, County Cork: Location and amenities

-Rathcoole is located south of the River Blackwater inbetween Millstreet and Banteer.
+Rathcoole is located south of the River Blackwater in between Millstreet and Banteer.
 Rathcoole once had a train station on the Mallow–Tralee line but it closed in 1963.
 The nearest station is now Banteer railway station.
 There is a primary school located in the village called St. Brendan's national school.

 Sport

 In Gaelic football and hurling, Dromtarriffe GAA club represents Rathcoole, and the club's sports ground is located just outside the village.

 Rathcoole also has a soccer team called Rathcoole Rovers F.C.

 Aerodrome

 Rathcoole Aerodrome is located 1 km north of the village, and there is a community-funded rescue helicopter located there.